 Words and Photos by Eric Franklin Shook

-Soon after I encountered what looked to be two punk kids Ian Killea and Chaddy McHenry, who in no way were hiding their membership to a local band “Power Animal”, a band that I know I’ve heard of before.
+Soon after I encountered what looked to be two punk kids Ian Killea and Chaddy McHenry, who in no way were hiding their membership to a local band Power Animal, a band that I know I’ve heard of before.
 When I asked “Why are you here?”
 Ian tells me that “It’s a chance to hear what my record collection should sound like.”
 Chaddy echoed those sentiments.

 A few words from Christopher Livengood

 “Having worked in the audio industry long enough to realize that a great amount of energy was wasted on functions that absolutely missed the point of all of this wonderful innovation and expense, I wanted our events to be invitational, playful and entirely driven by the pursuit of those tingly “holy shit” moments.
 Public Vinyl Demo or PVD, has allowed women and men, young and old, relatively normal and wickedly abnormal, to bring to bear an ocean of music, both sublime and ridiculous in a way that can only be described as a sharing of raw enthusiasm.
 Watching attendees play off each other’s tastes and string together insane musical selections one person at a time has seen George Michael segue into Opeth and back to Hall & Oates, via the unknown roads of humor, memory and the bizarre alchemy that has Kevin Bacon in the same neighborhood as Cher in the pantheon of our minds.
-It’s all in service to the business, on some inane level but the business is nothing without fun and friends.” www.emberaudiodesign.com
+It’s all in service to the business, on some inane level but the business is nothing without fun and friends.”—Christopher Livengood, www.emberaudiodesign.com

 The Photos of The Public Vinyl Demo